van-richard/CodingNotes/_sources/notebooks/QuickStart/SSH.md

 :::
 ::::

-The first time logging in, you will get the following prompt:
+In the very first login to the computer, you will get the following prompt:

 ```bash
 The authenticity of host 'pete.hpc.okstate.edu' cannot be established.